-- i.
-Design principles to deliver a high quality development responding to local character, but also with its own identity; - j.
-Strategic landscaping to deliver a high quality landscaped setting around the boundary of the settlement to avoid it appearing as part of a ribbon of urban development south of the A428, to maintain the rural nature of the Broadway and ensure separation from Cambourne, and to ensure countryside separation from Caldecote / Highfields and Bourn; - k.
-Measures to protect and enhance the setting of listed buildings near to the site; - I. Identification and mitigation to sensitive boundaries, with regard to noise, including the A428, using landscaped earth bunds.
+- a.
+Establish and follow design principles to deliver a high quality development responding to local character, but also with its own identity; - b.
+Provide strategic landscaping within and beyond the Major Development Site to deliver a high quality landscaped setting around the boundary of the settlement to avoid it appearing as part of a ribbon of urban development south of the A428, to maintain the rural nature of the Broadway and ensure separation from Cambourne, and to ensure countryside separation from Caldecote / Highfields and Bourn.
+The strategic landscaping along the eastern boundary of the Strategic Site south of the existing employment area will include a substantial and continuous woodland belt, including land within the Major Development Site; - c.
+Protect and enhance the setting of listed buildings near to the site; - d.
+Incorporate necessary mitigation to sensitive boundaries, with regard to noise, including the A428, using landscaped earth bunds.